AhmedKorim/smartScroll/README.md

             </nav>
         `

-   -it should has the same value as the id used for the section
+  - it should has the same value as the id used for the section

         `
           <div id="#page3">page3</div>